tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## Inheritance is still on the table

-While I find I don't often reach for the option of inheritance anymore, it is still something that may make sense and using traits does not prevent you from also using inheritance.
+While I find I don't often reach for the option of inheritance anymore, using traits does not prevent you from using inheritance.
 In fact, you can build nested factories that leverage your traits.

 ```ruby
 factory :camera do